BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 - `state`: *string enum* MUST be one of these values:
     - `EXPECT_PAYMENT` Payment expected.
     - `HOLD` Lighting payment arrived, preimage NOT released.
-    - `PAID` Lightning payment arrived, preimage released OR full `order_total_sat` onchain payment arrived.
+    - `PAID` Lightning payment arrived, preimage released OR full `order_total_sat` on-chain payment arrived.
-    - `REFUNDED` Lightning payment or onchain payment has been refunded.
+    - `REFUNDED` Lightning payment or on-chain payment has been refunded.
 - `fee_total_sat` *LSPS0.sat* The total fee the LSP will charge to open this channel in satoshi.
 - `order_total_sat` *LSPS0.sat* What the client needs to pay in total to open the requested channel.
   - MUST be the fee_total_sat plus the client_balance_sat requested in satoshi.